 Is the Divine present among us or not?

 This is the usual translation of this verse – the Israelites are questioning whether God is with them or not.
 But the word for “is,” יֵ֧שׁ yesh, and the word for “not,” אָֽיִן ayin, are the kabbalistic designations of the Divine paradox: God is both Yesh, Being or Existence, and also Ayin, Nothing, meaning not any particular thing.
-Furthermore, usual meaning of the word for "or" – אִם is "with," not "or."
+Furthermore, the word for “or” is אִם, which more commonly means “if.”

 הֲיֵ֧שׁ יְהוָ֛ה בְּקִרְבֵּ֖נוּ אִם־אָֽיִן